 When you access OSS, a large number of access logs are generated.
 Real-time log query combines OSS with Log Service.
 This feature allows you to query and collect statistics for OSS access logs and audit access to OSS by using the OSS console, track exceptions, and troubleshoot problems.
-Real-time log query enables you to be more efficient and make better decisions.
+Real-time log query enables you to be more efficient and make informed decisions.

-Comparison between real-time log query and access logging
+Comparison between real-time log query and logging

 - Real-time log query: